Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Equispaced Fourier representation of GPs

 \subsection{Numerical implementation}

-Here we detail the application of fast Fourier methods to GP regression using an approximated kernel $\tilde{k}$ exactly factorized as in \eqref{110}.
-For the posterior mean, the tasks are to form then solve the weight-space linear system \eqref{be} for the vector $\bbe\in\C^M$, recalling that the $M=(2m+1)^d$ basis functions are \eqref{basis}.
-The system matrix is $\Xt\X + \sigma^2I$, the $N \times M$ design matrix $\X$ being
+Here we detail the application of fast Fourier methods to GP regression using an approximated kernel $\tilde{k}$ factorized as in \eqref{110}.
+To predict posterior mean, the task is to form and solve the weight-space linear system \eqref{be} for the vector $\bbe\in\C^M$, recalling that the $M=(2m+1)^d$ basis functions are given by \eqref{basis}.
+The system matrix is $\Xt\X + \sigma^2I$, the $N \times M$ design matrix $\X$ being \bea \X_{n\ell} = \sqrt{h^d\hk(h j_{\ell})} e^{2\pi i h \inner{j_{\ell}}{x_n}}, \eea where $x_1,\dots,x_N$ are the observation points, $j_{1},\dots,j_{M}$ is some enumeration (ordering) of the multiindex set $J_{m}$, and $h$ is the fixed frequency grid spacing.
+The $p$th column of $\X$ is the $p$th complex exponential (with wave vector $hj_p\in\R^d$) tabulated at all training data points; i.e., $\X_{n,p} = \phi_{j_p}(x_n)$.
+Now observe that $\X=FD$, where $F$ is the $N \times M$ matrix